Rules & Guidelines

 Purpose of the Requirement:

 • Supporting Information for Accreditation - It allows the Kansas CLE staff and the Board to evaluate the quality and nature of the course and the actual subject matter being covered.
 Occasionally, neither the title of the course submitted on an application nor the agenda for the presentation provides sufficient information about course content to allow evaluation.
-Review of the written materials provided to course attendees allows Kansas CLE Staff and the Board to assess the quality and subject matter of the course and to ensure that the topics addressed are appropriate for accreditation purposes.
-The requirement to provide written materials can be satisfied by providing printed copies or copies stored on electronic media.
-It may also be satisfied by allowing attendees access to electronic copies available for downloading
+Review of the instructional materials provided to course attendees allows the Board to assess the quality and subject matter of the course and to ensure that the topics addressed are appropriate for accreditation purposes.
+The requirement to provide instructional materials can be satisfied via printed materials, electronic media or downloadable format.

-• Delivery - The materials must be delivered to the attendee by the time the program is presented.
+• Delivery - The materials must be distributed to the participants by the end of the next business day following the program.

-• Written Matierals - As stated above, written materials are considered an important part of the educational process.
+• Written Materials - As stated above, written materials are considered an important part of the educational process.
 Lecture format programs are expected to provide traditional written materials.
 For interactive "guided discussions," Kansas CLE staff will work closely with providers to develop options for alternative materials so that the integrity of the rule is maintained.
-Blogs and websites may be used as supplemental resources but cannot be the sole written materials.
-There should be materials distributed that are specifically relevant to the program.
 Providers should contact Kansas CLE during the planning of the program to review possible alternatives.

 • Ethics and Professionalism PrintableOnline